Hoover Institution Library and Archives: Development

 Starting in 1919, Hoover donated the collected materials to Stanford, his alma mater, along with funds to maintain and develop the documents.
 The collection was called the Hoover War Collection and later the Hoover War Library.
 In August 1920 the first permanent curator of the collection, Frank A. Golder, headed a team which traveled across Europe to acquire materials.
 A massive number of books, pamphlets, documents, and posters were acquired, crated, and shipped back to California on behalf of the project.
 By 1923 more than 40,000 items had been obtained for the collection.
 The documents were initially housed within the main Stanford Library, but by 1929 the collection had reached 1.4 million items and space was becoming a problem.
 In 1941 Hoover Tower was completed as a repository for the growing collection, which was eventually named the Hoover Institution and Library on War, Revolution and Peace.

 Staff members in subsequent decades have continued to expand the collection systematically.
 The current holdings include 6,000 separate collections that encompass an estimated 50 million original documents.

-As of July 2013, the director of the library and archives is Eric Wakin.